Arthurdw/dogehouse.py/docs/api.md

 #### `async` make_admin(user): :id=dogeclient-make_admin

 Make a user the room administrator/owner.
-NOTE: This action is irreversable.
+NOTE: This action is irreversible.

 ##### Arguments